MobileFirstLLC/extension-cli/guide/03-xt-build.md

 * * *

 <p class='page-intro'><code>xt-build</code> command is used for generating a debuggable, development version of an extension project.
-It is also used to create a production-ready, minified .zip file that can be uploaded to the extension marketplace for distribution.</p>
+It is also used to create a production-ready, minified .zip file that can be uploaded to an extension/add-on marketplace for distribution.</p>

 * * *